damianh/LittleForker/README.md

 `Supervisor.Stop()` a parent can send the signal and then wait for `ExitedSuccessfully`.

 The inter-process communication is done via named pipes where the pipe name is of the format `LittleForker-{processId}`.
-When a security nonce is provided, the format becomes `LittleForker-{processId}-{nonce}` which prevents other local processes from sending unsolicited EXIT signals.
+On Windows, pipe access is restricted to the current user via `PipeSecurity` ACLs.

 For a "child" process to be able to receive cooperative shutdown requests it uses `CooperativeShutdown.Listen()` to listen on a named pipe.
 Handling signals should